-- a) Lame Dogs must not take part or continue to take part in a competition.
-A Tournament Head Judge or Division Judge, in consultation with the Tournament Organiser, may exclude a dog that in their opinion is not in a fit state to race. - b) Dogs recovering from surgery or requiring bandages to protect an injury may not take part in a competition.
+- 2.1 Lame Dogs must not take part or continue to take part in a tournament.
+A Tournament Head Judge or Division Judge, in consultation with the Tournament Organiser, may exclude a dog that in their opinion is not in a fit state to race. - 2.2 Dogs recovering from surgery or requiring bandages or support braces to protect an injury may not take part in a tournament.
 Bandages do not include coats, sweaters or stop pad protectors.
+Protective leg wrapping with cohesive dressing may only be used as a preventative but may not be used to protect an existing injury.

+D.3.
+Bitches in season

-Protective covering may be used as a preventative but may not be used to protect an existing injury. - c) Bitches in Season (from start to end of the season) are not allowed within the precincts (as defined by the tournament organiser) of a sanctioned tournament, starters competition or fun event. - d) The Mating of dogs at sanctioned tournaments, starter competitions or fun events is not allowed. - e) A Bitch that is or maybe Pregnant (whether the pregnancy has been confirmed or not) is not allowed to compete at sanctioned tournaments, starters competitions or fun events and for at least 8 weeks after giving birth. - f) Bitches due to whelp within 7 days of a competition are not allowed at a sanctioned tournament, starters competition or fun event. - g) Litters of puppies may not be purchased or sold at a BFA tournament.
+- 3.1 Bitches in Season (from start to end of the season) are not allowed within the precincts (as defined by the tournament organiser) of a sanctioned tournament, starters competition or fun event. - 3.2 The Mating of dogs at sanctioned tournaments, starter competitions or fun events is not allowed.